Flamingo-tech/Open-AIR/README.md

 # Open_Air

 Open AIR is an open source system for home ventilation and control via Home Assistant.
-The goal of this project is to create an eco system of open source Home Assistant compatible devices that can be installed in a wide variaty of ventilation devices.
+The goal of this project is to create an eco system of Open Source and Home Assistant compatible devices that can be installed in a wide variaty of ventilation devices.

 The Open AIR system must be able to do the following:
- - Measure Humidity in an air duct.
+ - Measure huidity in an air duct.
- - Measure Co2 in an air duct.
+ - Measure CO2 in an air duct
- - Measure Temperature in an air duct.
+ - Measure tmperature in an air duct
- - Wifi enabled by default
+ - Be WiFi enabled by default
- - Fully controllable by Home assistant
+ - Be fully controllable by Home Assistant out of the box
- - Open source
+ - Be Open Source

-The long term goal is to creat a completely open source and 3D printed (orcourse recycled plastic) ventilation box.
+The long term goal for this project is create a completely Open Source venilation box which can be 3D printed (preferrably out of recycled plastic).

 #### Open AIR Mini:
-The Open AIR Mini is an open source controller that works with the following ventilation boxes:
+The Open AIR Mini is an Open Source controller that works with at least the following ventilation boxes:
 - DucoBox Silent Standard
 - DucoBox Silent Perilex
 - DucoBox Silent Connect
-- DucoBox Focus (Warning: Original Duco Valves are not supported!)
+- DucoBox Focus (⚠ Warning: Original Duco Valves are not supported! ⚠)
 - Orcon MVS-15RH
-and more...\

 For more information about the Open AIR Mini see: [Open AIR Mini](https://github.com/Flamingo-tech/Open-AIR/tree/main/Open%20Air%20Mini)

 #### Open AIR Valve: